 Why I chose Shopify

-Shopify is the strongest option on this list for businesses that operate primarily online but want a reliable credit card payment app for in-person sales.
-While Square is built for brick-and-mortar simplicity and Stripe focuses on online payments with developer tools, Shopify outperforms both when your business model is ecommerce-first.
+Shopify is the strongest option on this list for businesses that operate primarily online but also need a reliable credit card payment app for in-person sales.
+While Square is built around brick-and-mortar simplicity and Stripe focuses on online payments with developer tools, Shopify is the better fit when ecommerce is the center of the business.

-From a credit card payment app standpoint, Shopify scored well in my rubric because its POS app is tightly integrated with Shopify Payments and its broader ecommerce platform.
-This means all card-present sales — chip, tap, or manual entry — flow into the same dashboard you use to manage online orders, abandoned carts, shipping, and customer profiles.
+From a credit card payment app standpoint, Shopify scored well in my rubric because its POS app is tightly integrated with Shopify Payments and the broader ecommerce platform.
+Card-present sales, whether tapped, dipped, or manually entered, flow into the same dashboard used to manage online orders, abandoned carts, shipping, customer profiles, and product inventory.

-Compared with providers like PayPal or SumUp, which focus mainly on in-person transactions, Shopify’s app offers deeper inventory management, better product syncing, and more complete customer data, making it one of the best choices for omnichannel retailers.
+Compared with providers like PayPal or SumUp, which are better suited for simple in-person or occasional transactions, Shopify offers deeper inventory management, cleaner product syncing, and more complete customer data.
+That makes it one of the best choices for ecommerce brands that are adding pop-ups, markets, retail events, or permanent in-person selling.

-Ideal for online-first retailers that want in-person payments, online orders, and marketplace sales to live in one unified system.
+Ecommerce brands, omnichannel retailers, and online-first businesses that want in-person payments, online orders, inventory, and customer data to live in one unified system.

 Related: Best 8 Square Alternatives & Competitors.